 In the state of Tennessee, we take court orders and probationary periods very seriously.
 From small traffic violations to criminal acts, the Tennessee court system doesn’t take disrespecting the law lightly.
 If you are the subject of an arrest warrant, it’s crucial that you understand your rights and further actions required to take care of the matter immediately.

-At Andrew Beasley, we are dedicated to fighting for your rights, freedom, and future.
-When you’re accused of violating probation or have discovered there is a warrant out for your arrest, you should contact one of our attorneys as soon as possible.
+We are dedicated to fighting for your rights, freedom, and future at Andrew Beasley.
+When you’re accused of violating probation or have discovered a warrant for your arrest, you should contact one of our attorneys as soon as possible.
 Our professionals want to help protect your best interests and avoid the most severe consequences.

 What is an Arrest Warrant?

-An arrest warrant is designed to protect people from unlawful arrests under the Fourth Amendment.
+An arrest warrant protects people from unlawful arrests under the Fourth Amendment.
 It is a document issued by a judge or magistrate that authorizes the police to take someone accused of a crime into custody—upon a showing of probable cause.
 When an arrest warrant is issued, the person being accused of the crime will be notified by law enforcement of the charges pressed against them.

 When an Arrest Warrant Can Be Issued

-In order to issue an arrest warrant, a judge must find probable cause that the individual being charged has committed the crime—there needs to be concrete evidence and proof, not just a hunch.
+To issue an arrest warrant, a judge must find probable cause that the charged individual has committed the crime—there needs to be concrete evidence and proof, not just a hunch.
 Additionally, even if a crime has not been committed, an arrest warrant can still be issued for failure to appear in court, even for minor crimes such as traffic violations.

-A few reasons an arrest warrant may be issued include:
+A few reasons an arrest warrant may be issued include the following:

 - Unpaid fines from traffic violations